dearlordylord/blog/src/content/blog/never-have-i-ever-1.md

 }
 ```

-But at `absurd(notification.type)` expects `never` type!
-It won't allow anything else, but we're trying to feed it 'discord' string literal.
+But `absurd(notification.type)` expects `never` type!
+It won't allow anything else, yet we're trying to feed it 'discord' string literal.

-And so it goes: compiler complaints, you realize your code has a bug, you fix it **before** shipping to your user and not **after** (that is, unless you also wrote good tests.)
+And so it goes: compiler complains, you realize your code has a bug, you fix it **before** shipping to your users and not **after** (that is, unless you also wrote good tests.)

 You fix it by adding another `case` clause: